0ad-matters/0ad-appimage/README.md

 ## Build locally

 You can build the appimage locally if you have docker installed.
-While in the repo root, to build the latest stable version, run:
+While in the repo root, to build the latest stable version, see the docker run arguments in .github/workflows/appimage.yml (note you'll have to change variables that normally get created earlier in the yml file).

-    ./make-appimage.sh

-or to build an svn snapshot:

-    VERSION=0.0.27-svn-unstable ./make-appimage.sh

 Version strings for stable releases are typically in the format: